When to expect payments, other benefits from relief package

 The $1.9 trillion known as the “American Rescue Plan” is massive, both in size and scope.
 It includes direct payments to most Americans, aid to small businesses, financial help for schools and much more to help the country recover from the financial ravages of the pandemic.

-The house is expected to give its final approval early this week and then it heads to Bidenfor his signature.
+The house is expected to give its final approval early this week and then it heads to Biden for his signature.
 The timing of its passage is crucial — most notably because some pandemic unemployment benefits will be coming to an end on Sunday.

 Millions of taxpayers could begin see direct benefits almost immediately, some later this month and others taking several months to accomplish.